avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 ## Configure the IoTConnect Account
 * Open the CLOUD.CFG file in a text editor.
 If the contents of CLOUD.CFG do not have text like CPID and ENV, delete the file, eject the drive, reset the board and re-open the file as resetting will populate the defaults.
-* Set the CPID and Environment per your IoTConnect account settings, which can be found in Settings -> Key Vault in your IoTConnect portal.
+* Set the CPID and Environment per your IoTConnect account settings, which can be found in Settings -> Key Vault in the IoTConnect portal.
-* Save the file, eject the USB drive then reset the board.
+* Save the file, eject the USB drive and reset the board.
-* Your device should connect to your IoTConnect account and publish sensor data periodically.
+* The device should connect to the specified IoTConnect account and publish sensor data periodically.

 # 9. Visualization
 The telemetry can be visualized by using the Dynamic Dashboard feature of IoTConnect.
 A sample dashboard that is preconfigured to display some telemtery from the board is available for download [here](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotc-azurertos-sdk/samples/wfi32iot/templates/dashboards/wfi32iot_quickstart_dashboard_export.json).
 Once downloaded, select "Create Dashboard" from the top of the IoTConnect portal and then choose the "Import Dashboard" option and select the template and device name used previously in this guide.